Robert Harrington, MD

 How to Apply

 We participate in the match exclusively through ERAS.
 We receive approximately 450-500 applicants for each fellowship cycle starting around July 15th.
 We typically extend interview invitations to 40-50 highly qualified applicants by the beginning of August.
 Four interview dates are offered between early September to mid-October.
-We also encourage talented physician scientists (typically with PhDs) to apply to the Stanford Translational Investigation Pathway (TIP)] the time of their Internal Medicine Residency Application.
+We also encourage talented physician scientists (typically with PhDs) to apply to the Stanford Translational Investigation Pathway (TIP) at the time of their Internal Medicine Residency Application.
 TIP members who have demonstrated a solid performance in Internal Medicine residency will be invited to stay at Stanford for the subspecialty fellowship program with which they interviewed on their TIP application day,should they wish.
 All TIP participants need to apply for subspecialty fellowship through ERAS and are not obligated to stay at Stanford for fellowship.
 All fellowship positions are administered through the Match consistent with NRMP policies

 Applicants must be eligible to obtain a California medical license for consideration as a fellowship candidate.